Istakhri's Worldmap and its Translation

 (when talking about a line starting in the North going South)

-……..you take from the coast of the ocean until it ends to the land of Gog and Magog, and then pass on the Slavs, and cut off the land of Bulgarians entering and Slavs, and go in the land of the Romans to Syria until the land of Egypt and Nubia, and then the line spread in the wilderness between the Sudan and the country of Zeng until it ends to the ocean, and this is the line between the south and north of the earth; as for what I know from the distance of this line, on the one hand Gog on the side of Bulgar and the land of Sakalpah of forty stages, and the land of Sakalp in the country of the Roman to the Levant of sixty stages,…….
+……..you take from the coast of the ocean until it ends to the land of Gog and Magog, and then pass on the Slavs, and cut off the land of Bulgarians entering and Slavs, and go in the land of the Romans to Syria until the land of Egypt and then to Nubia which is about 3-5 stations, and then the line spread in the wilderness between the Sudan and the country of Zeng until it ends to the ocean, and this is the line between the south and north of the earth; as for what I know from the distance of this line, on the one hand Gog on the side of Bulgar and the land of Sakalpah of forty stages, and the land of Sakalp in the country of the Roman to the Levant of sixty stages,…….

 (when talking about the seas of the world)